godwinopara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 3-twofiles : A script that display the content of /etc/passwd and /etc/host together
 - 4-lastlines : A script that display the last 10 lines of /etc/passwd
 - 5-firstlines: A script that displays the first 10 lines of /etc/passwd
+- 6-third_line : A script that display the third line of iacta file